Carreau/phd-dissertation/parts/part2.rst

 Actin and biotinylated actin are purchased from Cytoskeleton (Denver, CO, USA), and stored at -80°C.
 Fluorescent Alexa-488 actin is obtained from Molecular Probes, stored at -80°C, and prepared according to manufacturer recommendation.

-Actin is stored in aliquots of 5µL at a concentration of ~238 µM, and fluorescent actin in aliquots of 3µL with a concentration of ~106 µM.
+Actin is stored in 5µL aliquots at a concentration of ~238 µM, and fluorescent actin in 3µL aliquots at a concentration of ~106 µM.

-G-actin with 20% fluorescently labeled actin monomers is prepared the day before the experiment by mixing 1 aliquot of actin with 1 aliquot of fluorescently labeled actin and diluting the mix with G-Buffer until desired the concentration is reached.
+G-actin with 20% fluorescently labeled actin monomers is prepared the day before the experiment, by mixing 1 aliquot of actin with 1 aliquot of fluorescently labeled actin, and by diluting the mix with G-Buffer until the desired concentration is reached.

 Profilin
 =========
 ..
 3

 Human profilin is expressed by competent cells and purified in our laboratory as described in :cite:`Carvalho2013a`.
-Profilin is conserved at 4°C for a few month and keep on ice for daily use.
+Profilin is conserved at 4°C for a few months and kept on ice for daily use.

 Arp2/3
 ======
 ..
 3

-Bovine Arp2/3 complex  from Bovine is purchased from Cytoskeleton prepared as recommended by the manufacturer, aliquoted at 1µM and conserved at -80°C.  Aliquots are never refrozen and stored on ice for weekly used.
+Bovine Arp2/3, complex, is purchased from Cytoskeleton, prepared as recommended by the manufacturer, aliquoted at 1µM and conserved at -80°C.  Aliquots are never refrozen and stored on ice for weekly use.

 .. cf :cite:`Foley`